BlancheK/BlancheK.github.io/movies-titles.md

 The preditability is increased but still remains low (mean squarred error = 0.74).
 Among all these features, Movie_runtime, Movie_countries, Famous_actor_count, Movie_main_genre, and Movie_release_date are the most important features to take into account (these five features alone contrbute to more than 60% of all the features contributions to the Random Forest Regressor).
 The features that have a broader range of values are on average contributing more than the other features.
 The ones that are less contributing are features for which only few movies have a different values from the others (such as Conjunctions, Adjectives, Verbs, Protagonist in title...).

 {% include Pie_chart_features_contrib.html %}

+Before the conclude this analysis, here are some more fun facts about movie titles :

+{% include carousel_2.html %}

 ## Conclusion